 Remember that being on effective treatment with an undetectable viral load stops HIV being passed on.

 However, before you decide to stop using condoms, you should speak to your doctor or nurse to make sure your viral load is undetectable.

 It's important to remember that if you have sex without a condom other sexually transmitted infections (STIs) can be passed on.
-Sex without a condom can also result in an unplanned pregnancy if other contraception is not being used.
+Sex without a condom can also result in pregnancy if other contraception is not being used.

 Many people use alcohol or recreational drugs to try to improve how they cope with anxiety, to feel more confident or to boost their sexual performance - but these can actually make matters worse.
 Tackling the underlying cause of your worries is a much better idea.